How to Rent an Apartment in Japan as a Foreigner: 2026 Guide

 • Language barrier

-• Refusal due to nationality (less common than before)
+• Refusal due to nationality (less common)

 • High upfront costs